fluxionary/minetest-spawnit/doc/architecture.md

 = TODO =

-track timestamps for updated blocks - don't bother re-calculating something if it's changed recently, someone might be building or digging there.
+track timestamps for updated blocks? we can use a 5.7.0 callback (`register_on_mapblocks_changed`) to remove spawn positions.